Nurse’s Recommendations for Students on the UNO Innsbruck program:

 - Bring any over-the counter medication you are used to taking, especially cold medicine.
 Many students develop a cold at some point during the program and you will feel better more quickly if you can take the medicine you are used to.

-- Local Austrian pharmacies may not have the brand you are familiar with.
+- Local Austrian pharmacies do not have American brands you are familiar with.

 - Innsbruck is in a valley, surrounded by the Alps.
 The weather can change quickly so bring a warm jacket and rain gear, preferably something with a hood.
 Air conditioning is rare, so bring clothing for hot days and for travel to southern countries.

 - Water shoes ……beware of sea urchins and their spines especially if you are planning a trip to the beaches in Croatia.

 - Every student is covered by the Study Abroad Insurance Plan provided through the program, BUT if you go to the hospital or see a doctor in Austria or any other European country, you must pay the bill first, and then submit the receipt for reimbursement to the insurance provider T.W.Lord.
 Make sure to keep all bills and documentation!

 - If you go to a doctor in Innsbruck, the cost is approximately 30-50 Euros to see a private doctor.
 There are clinics available at the hospital, but there is usually a waiting process.
 There is an emergency room that is open 24 hours a day.

 Tips to help you prevent and overcome JETLAG: